Manage data ArcGIS Online

 Someone may report a coyote sighting without providing a date.
 You'll edit the view definition to include blank date fields.

-- Click Add expression and build the expression Date_of_observation is blank.
+7. Click Add new and build the expression Date_of_observation is blank.

 The view must include features that meet the criteria of either expression rather than the default setting to meet the criteria of both expressions.

-- Click the back arrow next to Filter twice to return to the Included Layers pane.
+9. Click the Back button twice to return to the Included layers pane.
 Click Next.

-- In the Create pane, for Title, type Coyotes_Oakville_Staff and add your initials.
-Accept the default tags and summary from the hosted feature layer and click Create.
+10. In the Create pane, for Title, type Coyotes_Oakville_Staff and add your initials.
+Accept the tags and summary inherited from the original hosted feature layer and click Create.

 It takes a moment to create the view and publish the layer.
 The page refreshes and displays the item page for the new view.

-- For the Description field, type City staff can use this layer to view, add, and update recently reported coyote activity in Oakville.
+• For Description, click Edit and type City staff can use this layer to view, add, and update recently reported coyote activity in Oakville.
 Click Save.

-- For Terms of Use, click Edit and copy and paste the following text: This layer was created for instructional purposes using a modified version of the Coyote Encounters CSV data file downloaded from the Town of Oakville Open Data Portal (https://portal-exploreoakville.opendata.arcgis.com).
+• For Terms of Use, click Edit and copy and paste This layer was created for instructional purposes using a modified version of the Coyote Encounters CSV data file downloaded from the Town of Oakville Open Data Portal (https://portal-exploreoakville.opendata.arcgis.com).
 Click Save.

-- On the side of the item page, for Credits (Attribution), click Edit and copy and paste the text Contains information licensed under the Open Government License - Town of Oakville. (https://www.oakville.ca/data/open_data_licence.html).
+• On the side of the item page, for Acknowledgments, click Edit and copy and paste Contains information licensed under the Open Government License - Town of Oakville. (https://www.oakville.ca/data/open_data_licence.html).
 Click Save.

 Configure how others can use the data